Case #4 Thesis Development

 enthymemes taken from our basic case source.
 Read each one and think

 about it for a moment.
-Then, free-write in response to it for three
+Then, pick the most interesting one and free-write in response to it for three

 minutes.
 What have you discovered about your response to its logic and